Radiation safety

 Radioactive substances (open/sealed radioactive sources)

-• Review the radiation safety instructions at KI (see Regulatory documents).
+• Review the radiation safety instructions at KI (see Regulatory documents)

-• Attend the web course Radiation protection assistant.
+• Web course Radiation protection assistant.

-• Attend the web course KLARA radiation registration.
+• Web course KLARA radiation registration.

 X-ray

-• X-ray irradiator
+• X-ray irradiator (see Course link)

-• X-ray imaging system
+• X-ray imaging system (see Course link)

-• Dental X-ray imaging system
+• Dental X-ray imaging system (request access, see Contacts)

-• Other X-ray systems
+• Other X-ray systems (contact the radiation protection expert)

-• Review the radiation safety instructions at KI (see Regulatory Documents).
+• Review the radiation safety instructions at KI (see Regulatory Documents)

 UV light